Please update your browser.

 Could free education targeting in-demand skills be the key to a successful future workforce?

 At 18, Itzel Sanchez has already mapped out a thoughtful, practical career path.
-This fall, the recent high school graduate will attend El Centro College, the flagship school of the Dallas County Community College District, where she plans to spend two years working through the prerequisite classes for a nursing degree before transferring to a four-year university to finish.
+This fall, the recent high school graduate will attend El Centro College, the flagship school of the Dallas College, where she plans to spend two years working through the prerequisite classes for a nursing degree before transferring to a four-year university to finish.
 After that she’ll decide if she wants to go to medical school to become an obstetrician-gynecologist.
 All while living at home and working full-time.

 “It takes a lot of time and money to become a doctor.
 I need to start somewhere,” explains Sanchez.
 “Nursing is a good program because as soon as I have my degree I will be able to get a good, stable job.”

-At its core, the Promise is about ensuring more Dallas County residents gain access to the growing North Texas economy, explains Eric Ban, Managing Director of the Dallas County Promise.
+At its core, the Promise is about ensuring more Dallas County residents gain access to the growing North Texas economy, explains Katrina James, Managing Director of the Dallas County Promise.
 “There is tremendous economic growth and opportunity in Dallas for individuals who have the credentials and skills to access it.
 Increasingly, students who are economically disadvantaged are excluded from these opportunities.”

 Sanchez, for one, is getting that chance.
 The Promise program will fully fund her tuition at El Centro College.
 Though she will have an hour-long commute each way, she chose the school because it is home to DCCCD’s oldest nursing program and has established relationships with many of the county’s best hospitals.